medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 ##### MedComCareCommunicationMessage

-The [MedComCareCommunicationMessage](http://medcomfhir.dk/fhir/carecommunication/StructureDefinition/medcom-careCommunication-message) constrains the [MedComMessagingMessage](http://medcomfhir.dk/ig/messaging/StructureDefinition/medcom-messaging-message) further to use the [MedComCareCommunicationMessageHeader](http://medcomfhir.dk/fhir/carecommunication/StructureDefinition/medcom-careCommunication-messageHeader) and to require exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) resource in the message.
+The [MedComCareCommunicationMessage](http://medcomfhir.dk/fhir/carecommunication/StructureDefinition/medcom-careCommunication-message) is a constraint of [MedComMessagingMessage](http://medcomfhir.dk/ig/messaging/StructureDefinition/medcom-messaging-message) further to use the [MedComCareCommunicationMessageHeader](http://medcomfhir.dk/fhir/carecommunication/StructureDefinition/medcom-careCommunication-messageHeader) and to require exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) resource in the message.
 Furthermore, it contains rules that constrains the ValueSet of activities in the [MedComMessagingProvenance](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html) profile to only contain activities from the [MedComCareCommunicationMessageActivities ValueSet](https://medcomfhir.dk/ig/terminology/ValueSet-medcom-careCommunication-messagingActivities.html), which contains activities such as new-message, forward-message, and other activities triggering the message.

 All referenced resources within the message shall be contained in the entry list in MedCom CareCommunication.